New Sudbury Days

 The logo, which shows a barn and horse, notes the dates 1883 to 1939 – the farming era in the townships now known as New Sudbury.

-The design is featured on 30 street sign toppers installed in the New Sudbury area.
+The design is featured on 30 street sign toppers installed in the New Sudbury area, with another 50 to be installed in 2019.